This webpage contains affiliate links. Please view our disclosure policy for more details.

 COOKS IN: 40 minutes

-- 50g (1/2 cup) almond flour
+- 50g almond flour (1/2 cup)

-- 40g buckwheat flour
+- 35g buckwheat flour (1/4 cup)

-- 35g (1/4 cup) rice flour
+- 35g rice flour (1/4 cup)

 - 1/2 teaspoon sweet paprika

-- 3 tablespoons dry oregano
+- 3 tablespoons dried oregano

 - 1/4 teaspoon salt

-- 45ml (1/8 cup + 1 tbsp) water
+- 45ml water (1/8 cup + 1 tbsp), cold

-- Preheat the oven to 175°C (347°F).
-Line two baking trays with baking paper.
+- Preheat the oven to 175°C/347°F. Line 2 baking sheets with baking paper.

-- Transfer crackers onto baking tray using thin metal spatula leaving some space between.
+- Transfer crackers onto baking sheet using thin metal spatula leaving some space between.
 Prick each cracker a few times with a fork on the top.
 If there is leftover dough, gather the dough to reform a dough ball.
 Repeat the rolling/cutting process again with the dough.